StartWork: Jobs for People on Income Support

 - A building maintenance position with a multi-lingual supervisor.

-- Work schedules to align with the school day.
+- A cleaning company with work schedules that align with the school day.

-- Government staff are motivated to provide good quality referrals to the program, because doing so reduces their own workload in the short and long term.
+- Government staff are motivated to provide good-quality referrals, which reduces their workload both in the short and long term.

 Get Involved

-If you are on Income Support, register for a StartWork info session through an active program.
+If you are on Income Support, register for a StartWork info session through an active program (see below).

 Partners